linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 | `-X --delete-chain <name>` | Delete the user-defined chain.                                                                    |
 |:---------------------------|:------------------------------------------------------------------------------------------------------------|

-### Insert, Replace or Delete IPtables Rules
+### Insert, Replace or Delete iptables Rules

-IPtables rules are enforced top down, so the first rule in the ruleset is applied to traffic in the chain, then the second, third and so on.
+iptables rules are enforced top down, so the first rule in the ruleset is applied to traffic in the chain, then the second, third and so on.
 This means that rules cannot necessarily be added to a ruleset with `iptables -A` or `ip6tables -A`.
 Instead, rules must be *inserted* with `iptables -I` or `ip6tables -I`.

 **Insert**

 Inserted rules need to be placed in the correct order with respect to other rules in the chain.
-To get a numerical list of your IPtables rules:
+To get a numerical list of your iptables rules:

     sudo iptables -L -nv --line-numbers